lindsayjaacks/Indian-Nutrient-Databank-INDB-/README.md

 # Indian-Nutrient-Databank-INDB-
-This code generates a food composition database for India called the ‘Indian Nutrient Databank (INDB).’
-INDB includes standard recipes commonly consumed in India.
+This code generates a dataframe called the ‘Indian Nutrient Databank (INDB).’
+INDB includes nutrient values for recipes commonly consumed in India.

 The following abbreviations are used in this README file.